codatio/codat-docs/docs/using-the-api/best-practices/implementing-a-mapping-page.md

 ## Implementation guidance

-First, obtain front-end support to create the account mapping page.
-We recommend including it in your customer onboarding.
-As soon as the initial accounting data sync is complete, present the suggested mapping on the page and ask your customers to review it and change it where appropriate, or ask them to perform the mapping themselves.
+First, obtain front-end support to create the account mapping page and include it in your customer onboarding.
+When the initial accounting data sync is complete, present the suggested mapping to your customers and ask them to review it and change it where appropriate or perform the mapping themselves.

 Here is a simple example of an account mapping user interface implemented using dropdowns.